exercism/java/exercises/concept/wizards-and-warriors-2/.docs/instructions.md

 ## 1. Describe a character

 Each character has a class, level and number of hit points and is described as: `"You're a level <LEVEL> <CLASS> with <HIT_POINTS> hit points."`.
-Implement the (static) `GameMaster.describe` method that takes a `Character` as its sole parameter and returns its description.
+Implement the `GameMaster.describe` method that takes a `Character` as its sole parameter and returns its description.

 ```java
 Character character = new Character();